KDE e.V. Community Working Group

 Policy for Dealing with Breaches of the Code of Conduct

 This policy ensures that confidentiality is respected at all times.
 If circumstances require the entire e.V. to audit a CWG process, the CWG will provide details to the membership.

 A private and secure shared webspace has been, or will, be created on a KDE server, accessible only to members of the Community Working Group (CWG).
 Here a full logging system will be maintained of all contact, of any kind, relating to specific problems.
 Included information will be a date-stamp, the name of the CWG member reporting, and a summary of the contact made.
 An example of the form is presented as Appendix A.

 The information in this log will be maintained for a minimum of 1 year, but may be deleted at a later date, when the CWG consider that there is no further relevance.

 If the problem can be resolved amicably no public action will be taken.
-Should the problem appear to be intractable the CWG will come to a joint decision as to the form of action that is most helpful for the KDE community at large, and will submit that finding to the e.V.
+Should the problem appear to be intractable the CWG will come to a joint decision as to the form of action that is most helpful for the KDE community at large, and will submit the findings to the e.V.
 Board.
-When the Board is satisfied that all necessary steps have been taken, the decision will be taken to moderators and other interested parties explaining the decision and asking for action to be taken.
-The CWG does not, itself, take any such action.
+When the e.V.
+Board is satisfied that all necessary steps have been taken, the decision will be taken to moderators and other interested parties explaining the decision and asking for action to be taken.
+The CWG leaves the enforcement on recommendations of a given case to moderators.